Wu Song: Avenging his brother

-Wu Dalang brings Wu Song home and introduces him to his wife Pan Jinlian (潘金蓮).
-Wu Song learns that they had moved to Yanggu to avoid harassments by neighbours in Qinghe.
-Wu Dalang, who is a dwarf selling flatbread for a living, is widely taunted in Qinghe as "Three-Inch Nail Tree Bark" (三寸丁谷樹皮) for his short stature.
-The harassment got worse after he married Pan, as he looks starkly incompatible with his young and attractive wife, who was originally a maid of a rich man and had been forced to marry Wu Dalang as punishment for resisting her boss' advances.
-Meeting Wu Song, Pan is immediately attracted to her handsome and well-built brother-in-law, but he sternly spurns her attempt to seduce him.
+Wu Dalang takes Wu Song home and introduces him to his wife Pan Jinlian, who was originally a rich man's servant and had been forced to marry Wu Dalang – the ugliest man in town – as punishment for resisting her master's sexual advances.
+Wu Song also learns that the couple has moved to Yanggu to avoid harassment by their neighbours back in Qinghe: they called Wu Dalang, who sold shaobing for a living, "Three-Inch Nail Tree Bark" (三寸丁谷樹皮) for his stature, and mocked him even more after his marriage as he looks starkly incompatible with his younger, pretty wife.
+After meeting Wu Song, Pan Jinlian is immediately attracted to her handsome, well-built brother-in-law, but Wu Song sternly spurns her attempt to seduce him.

-Later, Wu Song is assigned to escort some gold to the imperial capital Dongjing (present-day Kaifeng, Henan).
-He returns home two months later to find his brother had already died and his body cremated.
-Not believing his sister-in-law's account that his brother succumbed to a sudden illness, he conducts a private investigation.
-He learns that Pan is having an affair with a local merchant Ximen Qing (西門慶), a well-off scoundrel who has seduced the woman with the help of the teahouse owner Granny Wang (王婆), who lives next door to the Wus.
-Tipped by a bun-selling youth Brother Yun (鄆哥), Wu Dalang had caught Ximen and Pan in bed together, but was left injured and bedridden after being kicked hard in the abdomen by Ximen.
-Abetted by Granny Wang and Ximen, Pan murdered him by poisoning his medicine and Ximen then coerced a coroner to quickly close the case and cremate the body.
-Wu Song finds the coroner, who has kept some remains of Wu Dalang's bones that show signs of poisoning.
-Wu Song then goes to the magistrate to demand legal justice.
-However, the magistrate, who has been bribed by Ximen, dismisses the case on grounds of insufficient evidence.
+The magistrate later sends Wu Song on an assignment to escort funds to the capital Dongjing (東京; present-day Kaifeng, Henan).
+When Wu Song returns home two months later, he is shocked to learn that his brother had died and his body had already been cremated.
+Not believing Pan Jinlian's account that Wu Dalang had succumbed to a sudden illness, Wu Song privately conducts an investigation and learns that Pan is having an affair with Ximen Qing, a wealthy gentry man who has seduced her with the help of the teahouse owner Granny Wang, who lives next door.
+Tipped off by their neighbours, Wu Dalang had caught his wife and Ximen Qing in bed together, but Ximen had kicked him so hard in the abdomen that it had left him bedridden.
+Later on, Ximen Qing, Pan Jinlian and Granny Wang had conspired to murder Wu Dalang by poisoning his medicine, and then Ximen had bribed the magistrate to close the case quickly and cremate the body.
+Wu Song finds the coroner, who had secretly kept a darkened bone as evidence of poisoning, and goes to the magistrate to plead his case, taking along with him some witnesses.
+However, the magistrate, having been bribed by Ximen Qing, dismisses Wu Song's plea on the grounds of insufficient evidence.

-Denied legal avenue, Wu Song takes the matter into his own hands.
-He invites neighbours of the Wu house, including Granny Wang, to a belated wake for his brother.
-At the wake, he forces Pan Jinlian at knifepoint to make a full confession on the murder, and then decapitates and disembowels her in vengeance in front of the guests.
-Next he makes the fear-stricken Granny Wang sign a confession in front of the neighbours.
-After that, he rushes to Lion Restaurant (獅子樓), where Ximen Qing is dining with his friends, and kills the man after a brief fight.
-Wu then goes to the county office to surrender himself.
+Denied legal avenue, Wu Song takes matters into his own hands.
+He invites their neighbours, including Granny Wang, to a belated wake for his brother.
+At the wake, he forces Pan Jinlian at knife-point to confess to the murder before decapitating and disembowelling her in front of everyone.
+Next, he makes the fear-stricken Granny Wang sign a confession in front of the witnesses.
+After that, he makes his way to Lion Restaurant (獅子樓) to confront Ximen Qing and kills him after a fight.
+Having avenged his brother, he goes to the county office to surrender himself.

+As the locals are sympathetic to Wu Song, they plead for leniency on his behalf, so Wu Song gets spared the death penalty and ends up being sentenced to face-tattooing and exile in Mengzhou.